openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 #### sharesRequested

-The amount of internal tokens that needs to be minted if the proposal passes
+The amount of internal tokens that needs to be minted if the proposal passes.

 #### token